You can often relieve the mild pain, swelling and inflammation of hemorrhoids with home treatments. Often these are the only treatments needed.

 - Eat high-fiber foods.
 Eat more fruits, vegetables and whole grains.
 Doing so softens the stool and increases its bulk, which will help you avoid the straining that can worsen symptoms from existing hemorrhoids.
 Add fiber to your diet slowly to avoid problems with gas.

 - Use topical treatments.
 Apply an over-the-counter hemorrhoid cream or suppository containing hydrocortisone, or use pads containing witch hazel or a numbing agent.

 - Soak regularly in a warm bath or sitz bath.
 Soak your anal area in plain warm water 10 to 15 minutes two to three times a day.
 A sitz bath fits over the toilet.
-You can get one at most drugstores.

 - Don't use dry toilet paper.
 To help keep the anal area clean after a bowel movement, use moist towelettes or wet toilet paper that doesn't contain perfume or alcohol.

 - Apply cold.
 Apply ice packs or cold compresses on your anus to relieve swelling.

 - Take oral pain relievers.
 You can use acetaminophen (Tylenol, others), aspirin or ibuprofen (Advil, Motrin IB, others) temporarily to help relieve your discomfort.

 With these treatments, hemorrhoid symptoms often go away within a week.
 See your doctor if you don't get relief in a week, or sooner if you have severe pain or bleeding.

 If your hemorrhoids produce only mild discomfort, your doctor may suggest over-the-counter creams, ointments, suppositories or pads.
 These products contain ingredients, such as witch hazel, or hydrocortisone and lidocaine, that can relieve pain and itching, at least temporarily.